|Quick Facts: Desktop Publishers|

 |Short-term on-the-job training|

-Desktop publishers use computer software to design page layouts for newspapers, books, brochures, and other items that are printed or published online.
+Desktop publishers use computer software to design page layouts for items that are printed or published online.

 Explore resources for employment and wages by state and area for desktop publishers.